ncatlab/nlab-content/pages/6/2/1/8/18126/content.md

   \,.
 $$

-(This universal property is often useful, for instance we already used it in the construction of the
+(We already made use of this universal property in the construction of the
-$T_n$-reflection in prop. \ref{HausdorffReflectionViaHomsIntoAllHausdorffSpaces}.)
+$T_n$-reflection in the proof of prop. \ref{HausdorffReflectionViaHomsIntoAllHausdorffSpaces}.)

 =--